Best Practices for Filing Alerts

 Alerts can help identify potential problems early on, allowing for preventative measures and avoiding more serious (911) issues later in the semester/term.
 They are not as effective when used only for emergency support needs.
 Don't wait until the concern (Alert) is a "Risk of Failure."

-Have Conversations with Students, When Possible
+Have Conversations with Students, when Possible

 Here are some guidelines for having conversations with students specifically regarding the Alert process.